mozilla-spidermonkey/jsparagus/js_parser/README.md

-## jsparagus/js_parser: Work towards generating a parser for JavaScript
+## jsparagus/js_parser: Generating a parser for JavaScript

 In this directory: